Resettlement Administration: Relief camps for migrant workers

 The main focus of the RA was to build relief camps in California for migratory workers, especially refugees from the drought-struck Dust Bowl of the Southwest.
-This move was resisted by a large share of Californians, who did not want destitute migrants to settle in their midst.
+This move was resisted by a large portion of Californians, who did not want destitute migrants to settle in their midst.

 The RA managed to construct 95 camps that gave migrants (unaccustomed to clean quarters) housing with running water and other amenities, but the 75,000 people who had the benefit of the camps were a small share of those in need and even they could stay only temporarily.
-Tugwell resigned in 1936, wanting to prevent a red-baiting campaign against him from affecting the agency.
+Tugwell resigned in 1936, wanting to prevent a red-baiting campaign against him from affecting the entire agency.

 On January 1, 1937, with hopes of making the RA more effective, the Resettlement Administration was transferred to the Department of Agriculture through executive order 7530.
 In the face of Congressional criticism, in September 1937 the Resettlement Administration was folded into a new body, the Farm Security Administration (FSA), which operated until 1946.